mucca/django-multi-email-field/README.rst

 It provides:

 * A form field and a form widget to edit a list of e-mails in a Django form;
-* A model field to store the captured list of e-mails;
+* A model field to store the captured list of e-mails with custom separator;

 ==================
 COMPATIBILITY